Up to 50% off sofas & mattresses — limited‑time deals.

 What to look for

-• Seat depth that matches your legs: you want thigh support without forcing a slouch.
+• Seat depth that matches your legs: enough thigh support without forcing a slouch.

-• Recline geometry: prioritize a recline that keeps your head supported without pushing your chin down.
+• Recline geometry: support for your head without pushing your chin down.

 Choose Upholstery for Cleaning, Durability, and Sound